 - Use only 100-watt bulbs in the brooder heat lamp to avoid the area from being either too hot or not getting hot enough.

-- Using red bulbs in heat lamps will not disturb the sleeping cycle of the ducklings like a bright white bulb will.
-If chicks are in the same brooder the red lamp bulb will hide any blood marks a duckling gets from plucking its fuzz or from a scratch – chicks can peck even small drops of blood to the point of serious injury.
+- Using red bulbs in heat lamps will not disturb the sleeping cycle of the ducklings as a bright white bulb will.
+If chicks are in the same brooder, the red lamp bulb will hide any blood marks a duckling gets from plucking its fuzz or from scratch – chicks can peck even tiny drops of blood to the point of serious injury.

 - Make sure ducklings cannot stretch their necks and beaks and touch the bulbs.
-They will initially be drawn to the light and want to poke at it – which can also result in serious injury if it breaks, or due to the intensity of the light, especially on their eyes.
+They will initially be drawn to the light and want to poke at it – which can also result in serious injury if it breaks or due to the intensity of the morning, especially on their eyes.

-Hardening Off Ducklings To Prepare Them For The Great Outdoors
+Hardening Off Ducklings To Baby Ducks For Winter and The Great Outdoors

-After the first three day post hatch, the temperature in the brooder warming area can be decreased to around 85 to 90 degrees.
-All following weeks you should adjust the height or angle of the heat lamps so the temperature drops five degrees until reaching a temperature of 70 degrees.
+In the following weeks, you should adjust the height or angle of the heat lamps so the temperature drops five degrees until reaching a temperature of 70 degrees.

 When Should Ducklings Be Moved Outdoors?